-Once you hang up your uniform, is a career in logistics and distribution for you?
+Once you hang up your uniform, could a career in logistics and distribution be the next step for you?

 Logistics is the time-related positioning of resources, or the strategic management of the total supply chain.
 It covers the movement and supply of goods – from raw materials, through all stages of the manufacturing process, to the final delivery of the finished product to companies and consumers.
 Logistics embraces an array of different industries that work across all types of transport and a variety of supply chains.
 Logistics is very often an ‘invisible’ industry, despite the fact that it underpins the economy.
 It includes the planning, routing and movement of freight across all transport modes (road, rail, sea and air), as well as associated activities such as warehousing and storage, removals, freight forwarding and wholesaling.
 Ultimately, logistics works to ensure the right goods are in the right place at the right time.

 Freight logistics companies fall into two groups:

 - those that manage their own logistics system, known as ‘own account operators’, and

 - those that manage logistics on behalf of another company.